2017 Black Friday and Cyber Monday deals roundup [Updated continuously]

 - Verizon Pixel 2, Pixel 2 XL, Samsung Galaxy s8, S8+, Note8, and Moto Z2 Force

-- Verizon - Up to 50% off when you sign up for Verizon unlimited, UPCOMING, Thursday November 23rd (online), Friday November 24th (in store)
+- Verizon - Up to 50% off when you sign up for Verizon unlimited, Online now, Friday, November 24th (in store)

 - Verizon discount on select Android phones

-- Verizon - $100 off select phones with retail value of $400 or more, UPCOMING, Thursday November 23rd (online), Friday November 24th (in store)
+- Verizon - $100 off select phones with retail value of $400 or more, Online now, Friday, November 24th (in store)

 Tablets & Chromebooks